- Other Titles

 'We learn through by that two old people now; old Gurrir Gurrir boss and aunty.
 That's why we do all them paintings now.
 But we don't do painting for them.
 We do our painting, our country.
 That's for that old people ...
 I don't get anybody to tell me to do painting, I do my own painting.
 I know what I can do.
 I know what I can paint in my country.
 I picture my country, you know.
 I know all the place here.'

-Juli is the sister of Rusty Peters and is one of the leading artists working through Warmun Art Centre where her brother Rusty Peters also works.
+Juli is one of the leading artists working through Warmun Art Centre where her brother Rusty Peters also works.

 The Art Centre documentation for this works states:

-This is Yarring Country in Darrajayn (Springvale Station) which lies south of Warmun.
+This is Yariny Country in Darrajayin (Springvale Station) which lies south of Warmun.
 This is Mabel's country.
-In the Ngarranggarni (Dreaming) Karngin, the moon was a man.
-One day Karngin came back from hunting kangaroo and saw a girl sitting with her mother.
+In the Ngarranggarni (Dreaming) Garnkiny, the moon was a man.
+One day Garnkiny came back from hunting kangaroo and saw a girl sitting with her mother.
 She was very beautiful with long black hair and he fell in love with her instantly.
-This woman was Darwool, the black-headed snake.
-She was also Karngin's mother in law, and so it was taboo for him to marry her.
+This woman was Dawool, the black-headed snake.
+She was also Garnkiny's mother in law, and so it was taboo for him to marry her.
 The people asked him, "who do you want for a wife?"
 He answered, "doyen, doyen (that one, that one)", pointing to Darwool.
-But they said "No, she's your mother in law, you must marry one of these promised girls, these nyawana - Darwool's daughters".
+But they said "No, she's your mother in law, you must marry one of these promised girls, these nyawana - Dawool's daughters".
 The people told him "You must go away".
 Angrily, he left and walked some way before he sat down and turned into hill.
 He cursed the people, telling them they were going to die, but that he would always live.
 As the moon he came back to life every month.

 © Australian Art Department, Art Gallery of New South Wales, 2006